 Skywalk Group is a Cedar Rapids, Iowa based professional services firm that specializes in the areas of

-human resources management, organizational development and training, IT staffing, and recruiting.
+human resources management, organizational development and training, and recruiting.

 Our team has extensive experience providing critical HR strategy and support for companies of all sizes.